EnvisioningSenecaVillage/EnvisioningSenecaVillage.github.io/pages/references.md

 **Mr. Wilson as sexton**: All Angels’ Church 1846–1858; Johnson 2023, 35–36, 45, 47, 61–62.

 ### 7. Wilson Family House Artifacts

 **Artifacts excavated**: Wall et al. 2018; New York City Archaeological Repository 2020.
 See also: Wall et al. 2019 and Linn et al. *in press*.
 **Wilson children attending school**: USBC 1840, 1860.
-**Mrs. Wilson** is noted as not able to read or write in the 1850 Federal Census, able to read only in the 1855 New York State Census, and able to both read and write in the 1860 Federal Census.
+**Mrs. Charlotte Wilson** is noted as not able to read or write in the 1850 Federal Census, able to read only in the 1855 New York State Census, and able to both read and write in the 1860 Federal Census.
 **For more about school attendance in Seneca Village versus downtown in “Little Africa”** see Wall, Rothschild, and Copeland 2008.

 The Wilson house is the inspiration for the Metropolitan Museum of Art’s (2021) “Afrofuturist Period Room.”

 ### 8. African Union Church

 **Construction date and relationship with downtown branch**: Colored American 1840, cited in Central Park Conservancy 2023; Trustees of African Union Church 1855.
 **Origin of African Union Church**: Russell 1920.
 **Birthplace of William Mathew**: USBC 1850; NYSC 1855.
 **NYC Death Records** are in the Municipal Archives.

-### 9. Public School House
+### 9. Colored School #3

 **Attached schoolhouse**: Sage 1856; Freeman 1966, 342, cited in Rosenzweig & Blackmar 1992, 71.
 **School name and Caroline W. Simpson as teacher**: Valentine 1855, 253.
 Note, Valentine 1856, 264 lists the teacher as Caroline W. Thompson.
 **Subjects taught and night schools**: McCabe 1872, 668-669.